What is shoulder pain?

 Sprains, strains, tears to the shoulder

-Rotator cuff sprains, strains, and tears can result in shoulder injuries.
+Rotator cuff sprains, strains, and tears can result in common injuries.
 The shoulder’s tendons and muscles are susceptible to these ailments.

-Due to a number of causes, such as excessive repetitive motion from physically demanding activities like swimming and tennis, rotator cuff dysfunction is a prevalent cause of shoulder pain.
+Excessive repetitive motion from physically demanding activities or sports injury like swimming and tennis, rotator cuff dysfunction is a prevalent cause of shoulder pain.
 Additionally, it might be brought on by old age or regular everyday activities like gardening or even elevating your arms.
 Even excessively sleeping on one side of the arm or bad posture might cause discomfort.
 The etiology and severity of the shoulder disease determine the best course of treatment for rotator cuff syndrome.

 SHOULDER CONDITIONS